 Reassure your customer, and future ones, that you wish to do better, try and resolve their issue, and if all else fails and you can't make them happy, your response demonstrates to others you're active if things do go wrong.
 Not only that, actually use their feedback to improve!
 Your customers highlight details which you may have overlooked, and help you to ultimately develop user experience.

 Always aim to do better, and once again, allow both positive and negative reviews to build trust.
 52% of buyers say they trust a business more if they have a few negative reviews, with 30% assuming online reviews are fake if there are no negative reviews.
-It may seem like juggling plates with all the advice surrounding the nature of reviews, "no reviews are bad", "only positive is suspicious", but it's simple to grapple once broken down:
+It may seem like juggling plates with all the advice surrounding the nature of reviews, "no reviews are bad", "only positive is suspicious".

 This doesn't make excuses for poor service, but does hopefully reassure you that your business isn't going to fail with a few negative reviews you've aimed to remedy, if anything, addressing bad experiences and solving them means 63% would actually pay up to 15% more if they’re assured a better experience with you in the future.
 As you can imagine this adds up.